VirgilSecurity/virgil-iotkit/tools/virgil-device-initializer/README.md

 ```

 #### Mac OS
-At tis moment we don't provide builded package for Mac OS, thats why you have to build and run it by yourself using [cmake](#https://cmake.org).
+At this moment we don't provide builded package for Mac OS, thats why you have to build and run it by yourself using [cmake](#https://cmake.org).

 ```bash
 $ git clone --recursive https://github.com/VirgilSecurity/virgil-iot-sdk.git